 Most retractable landing gear will require just a single PWM cable to connected to one of the AUX outputs on the back of the Pixhawk (AUX1 ~ AUX4).

 The signal wire (usually white) should be connected to the lower most “S” pin.

 Use the Mission Planner’s Full Parameter List (or equivalent) to set the following parameters:

-RCn_FUNCTION to 29“Landing Gear”, where n is the number for the connected servo (e.g. RC9_FUNCTION for AUX1, RC10_FUNCTION for AUX2 etc.)
+SERVOn_FUNCTION to 29“Landing Gear”, where n is the number for the connected servo (e.g. SERVO9_FUNCTION for AUX1, SERVO10_FUNCTION for AUX2 etc.)

-- LGR_SERVO_DEPLOY — servo PWM value required to deploy the landing gear.
+LGR_SERVO_DEPLOY <LGR_SERVO_DEPLOY>— servo PWM value required to deploy the landing gear.

-- LGR_SERVO_RTRACT — servo PWM value required to retract the landing gear.
+LGR_SERVO_RTRACT <LGR_SERVO_RTRACT>— servo PWM value required to retract the landing gear.

-Set Ch7 or Ch8 Opt to “Landing Gear” in order to enable manual control.
-When the switch is in the “low” position the gear will be deployed, “high” will be retracted, “middle” will be a neutral position that will not change state (will be used for automatic operation on a future release).
+When the switch is in the “low” position the gear will be deployed, “high” will be retracted, “middle” is a neutral position that will not change the gear’s state.